Get MindMirror AI

 Study Mode and Critical Thinking

 Study Mode strengthens critical thinking by making the evidence behind each perspective visible.
 Instead of accepting a perspective because it sounds reasonable, you can check whether it is supported by research.
-This develops the habit of evidence-based reasoning — one of the most important skills in academic and professional life.
+This develops the habit of evidence-based reasoning — one of the most important skills in academic, professional, and personal life.

 Try Study Mode now in MindMirror AI on the web, iOS, or Android.